 As you can see, once started only the last number changes in each block of code as it indexes for the next cut.
 To get the entire 34-tooth program in .txt format, CLICK HERE to download the .zip file.

 6a.
 Counter-weighting the mill Z-axis by Harry Yingst

 Photos of the counterweight system show how it is attached to the mill DC motor using a hose clamp and how the line runs through pulleys attached to the ceiling to keep the weight out of the way.
 Click on any of the photos to view a larger image.

 While not actually a project you can do WITH your CNC mill, here is a project you can do TO your CNC mill for better response on the Z-axis.
-One of the problems with a vertical mill unless you happen to be working in outer space is that gravity makes it a lot easier to lower the Z-axis than to raise it.
-The stepper motor must raise the entire weight of the saddle, headstock, speed control, motor and cutting tool each time it goes up.
-One way they alleviate this problem on big machines is to use a counterweight that effectively neutralizes the weight of the head so that it takes the same amount of effort to raise or to lower it.
+One of the problems with a vertical mill, unless you happen to be working in outer space is that gravity makes it a lot easier to lower the Z-axis than to raise it.
+The stepper motor must raise the entire weight of the saddle, headstock, speed control, motor, and cutting tool each time it goes up.
+One way they alleviate this problem on big machines is to use a counterweight that effectively neutralizes the weight of the head so that it takes the same amount of effort to raise or lower it.
 The Sherline headstock/motor unit weighs about 10 pounds, which can be a lot for a 136 oz-in stepper motor to lift, particularly in 3D projects where there might be a lot of small, rapid up/down movements of the Z-axis.
 Harry Yingst submitted these photos of a system he came up with using a lead shot-filled tube and a pulley system suspended from the ceiling.
-You can probably think of some other ways too, but here is one that uses few parts, requires no holes be drilled in the machine and uses easy-to-find materials you may already have lying around.
+You can probably think of some other ways too, but here is one that uses few parts, requires no holes to be drilled in the machine, and uses easy-to-find materials you may already have lying around.